syncfusion-content/javascript-docs/js/api/ejRibbon.md

-To specify the type for ribbon backstage page's contents.Set "ej.Ribbon.backStageItemType.tab" to render the tab or "ej.Ribbon.backStageItemType.button" to render the button.
+Specifies the type for ribbon backstage page's contents.
+Set "ej.Ribbon.backStageItemType.tab" to render the tab or "ej.Ribbon.backStageItemType.button" to render the button.